Designing Fireproof Systems

 From Survival to Design

-Nervous System Architecture taught me how to ensure collapse was no longer my teacher.
+Nervous System Architecture taught me how to ensure collapse would no longer my teacher.

-That shift did not move me away from nervous system science.
+That shift moved me deeper into nervous system science.

 Because burnout is not a character flaw.